qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    .. contents::
       :local:

-QGIS supports various capabilities for editing OGR, SpatiaLite, PostGIS, MSSQL Spatial and Oracle Spatial vector layers and tables.
+QGIS has various capabilities for editing OGR, SpatiaLite, PostGIS, MSSQL Spatial and Oracle Spatial vector layers and tables.

 .. note::
    The procedure for editing GRASS layers is different - see section